thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 There are 2 types of data changes:

-1. **Fix**: A fix changes a person’s data for all past and future competitions and is not visible on a competitor’s profile.
+1. **Fix**: A fix changes a person’s data for all past and future competitions such that the person's old data is not visible on their competitor profile.
 This form of data change is commonly applied for:

 - Correction of previously incorrect data.
-- Minor name changes (e.g. typo fixes, removal/addition of middle names, changing a legal first name to a reasonable nickname, etc.)
+- Any name change in which the competitor does not wish for their previous name to still be displayed anywhere on the WCA website.
-- Changes of a sensitive nature where displaying the previous data is understandably not desirable (e.g. name/gender changes related to gender identity)
+- Any other changes of a sensitive nature (e.g. changes to gender).

 2. **Update**: An update internally creates a new sub-profile, so that the previous data remains unchanged for all past competitions and a notice of the change is shown on the competitor’s profile.
 Such a profile may look like this: